Publish 4 August 2022

 Emergency

 Symptoms multiply with abdominal discomfort, nausea, constipation, and waves of sharp pain.
-Two courses of magnesium citrate relieves constipation, but not all abdominal discomfort.
+Two courses of magnesium citrate relieved constipation, but not all abdominal discomfort.
 During an emergency room visit, 4-month-old imaging is repeated.
-Followup consultation recommends stone removal.
+Follow-up consultation recommends stone removal.

-Detection of the stone causing years of discomfort was spurred hopefulness, but the delays continue.
-With X-ray on disc, a followup appointment is scheduled 3 days prior to nephrology.
+Detection of the stone causing years of discomfort spurred hopefulness, but the delays continued.
+With an X-ray of the disc, a follow-up appointment is scheduled 3 days before nephrology.

-On that visit, I discover that the urologist unilaterally cancelled my appointment.
+On that visit, I discovered that the urologist unilaterally canceled my appointment.
 The nurse offers to work me in.
-This turns out to mean wait 2 hours for medical group founder to consult during lunch hour.
+This turns out to mean waiting 2 hours for the medical group founder to consult during lunch hour.

 Procedure